jina-ai/jcap/.github/ISSUE_TEMPLATE/submission.md

 ---
 name: Submission
-about: 'Template to help you streamline your submissions.
-Please write after the # heading.'
+about: Template to help you streamline your submissions
 title: "[Submission]"
 labels: ''
-assignees: alexcg1, Shubhamsaboo, alt-shreya, GrandeLisaLi
+assignees: alexcg1, alt-shreya, GrandeLisaLi, Shubhamsaboo

 ---

 # Activity Completed

+# Proof of Activity Completion

-## Supporting Screenshots
+## Screenshot

-## Supporting Links
+## Link

-# What were the challenges you faced while completing this activity, if any?
+## What were the challenges you faced while completing this activity?

-# Who helped you navigate these challenges?
+## Who helped you navigate these challenges?

-# What did you learn from this activity?
+## What was great about this activity?